wivaku/ah-bezorgmoment/README.md

 Consists of:
 - `node/ah-bezorgmoment.js`: the main Node application
-- `index.php`: the optional PHP wrapper that calls the main application
+- `index.php`: the optional PHP wrapper that calls the main Node application

 ## Example
 ```